 Can I Sue My Ex for Emotional Distress?

 If you are thinking about suing your ex for emotional distress, you should consider consulting with an experienced personal injury attorney.
-State laws vary a lot.
-A lawyer could help you better understand your legal rights and represent you if they think you have a valid personal injury claim in your state.
+State laws vary, and a lawyer can help you both better understand your legal rights and represent you if they think you have a valid personal injury claim in your state.

 Relationships Can Be Brutal

-If only every relationship were peaceful and joyful.
-Unfortunately, that is simply not the case.
+In a perfect world, every relationship would be peaceful and joyful, but that's not the case.
 Relationships can be hard.
-People sometimes do horrible things to those they profess to love.
-And it can get particularly nasty.
+People sometimes do horrible things to those they profess to love and things can get particularly nasty.

 Suppose you find yourself in a long-term relationship.
 Everything was wonderful.
-You moved in together and talked about getting married.
-But something changes.
+You moved in together and talked about getting married, but something changed.
 Over time, your relationship deteriorates.
 Your partner becomes cruel.
 They do horrible things.
 They keep telling you that you are worthless, and you begin to believe them.
 It takes a terrible toll on you.
 You can't eat.
 You can't go to work.
-You are anxious all the time.
+You're anxious all the time.
 You suffer panic attacks.